Prikaz: Abolition

-The prikazes were abolished by Peter the Great and replaced, beginning in 1717, with administrative organs known as collegiate.
+The prikazy were abolished by Peter the Great as part of his governmental reform program and replaced them, beginning in 1717, with administrative organs known as Collegiums.
 This process would undergo a long span of time; the Siberian Prikaz, for example, was restored in 1730 and existed until 1755.
-At the beginning of the 18th century, Peter the Great even established some new prikazes.
+At the beginning of the 18th century, Peter the Great even established some new prikazy.
 The system was only fully eliminated by Catherine the Great in 1775.